davegallant/site/content/blog/replacing-docker-with-podman-on-macos/index.md

 Error: error preparing container 99ace1ef8a78118e178372d91fd182e8166c399fbebe0f676af59fbf32ce205b for attach: error configuring network namespace for container 99ace1ef8a78118e178372d91fd182e8166c399fbebe0f676af59fbf32ce205b: error adding pod unruffled_bohr_unruffled_bohr to CNI network "podman": unexpected end of JSON input
 ```

 What does this error mean?
-A bit of searching lead to [this github issue](https://github.com/containers/podman/issues/11837).
+A bit of searching led to [this GitHub issue](https://github.com/containers/podman/issues/11837).

 Until the fix is released, a workaround is to just specify a port (even when it's not needed):